netmod-wg/enhanced-acl-netmod/draft-ietf-netmod-acl-extensions.md

 The augmented ACL structure includes several containers to manage reusable sets of elements that can be matched in an ACL entry.
 Each set is uniquely identified by a name and can be called from the relevant entry.
 The following sets are defined:

-* IPv4 prefix set: It contains a list of IPv4 prefixes.
+* IPv4 prefix set:
+: It contains a list of IPv4 prefixes.
 A match will be considered if the IP address (source or destination, depending on the ACL entry) is contained in any of the prefixes.

-* IPv6 prefix set: It contains a list of IPv6 prefixes.
+* IPv6 prefix set:
+: It contains a list of IPv6 prefixes.
 A match will be considered if the IP address (source or destination, depending on the ACL entry) is contained in any of the prefixes.

-* Port sets: It contains a list of port numbers to be used in TCP/UDP entries.
+* Port sets:
+: It contains a list of port numbers to be used in TCP/UDP entries.
 The port numbers can be individual port numbers, a range of ports, and an operation.

-* Protocol sets: It contains a list of protocol values.
+* Protocol sets:
+: It contains a list of protocol values.
 Each protocol can be identified either by a number (e.g., 17) or a name (e.g., UDP).

-* ICMP sets: It contains a list of ICMPv4 or ICMPv6 types, each of them identified by a type value, optionally the code and the rest of the header.
+* ICMP sets:
+: It contains a list of ICMPv4 or ICMPv6 types, each of them identified by a type value, optionally the code and the rest of the header.

+* Aliases:
-* Aliases: An alias is defined by a combination of various parameters (e.g., IP prefix, protocol, or port number).
+: An alias is defined by a combination of various parameters (e.g., IP prefix, protocol, port number, or VLAN).
 Sets of aliases can be defined and referred to in match criteria.

+## IPv6 Extension Headers

+The module can be used to manage ACLs that require matching against IPv6 extension headers.
+To that aim, a new IANA-maintained module is defined in in this document.

 ## TCP Flags Handling